What Do I Need to Know Before I Apply?

 Communication with Applicants

 Within one week of the application deadline, applicants will be notified by email that their complete application has been received.
-Decisions will be emailed approximately six weeks after the application deadline.
+Decisions will be emailed approximately six to eight weeks after the application deadline.
 Please note that due to the volume of applications, we are unable to speak with applicants about the standing of applications during the review process.

 Admission Decisions